IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

             Learn more about the **Regulated Workloads** option <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-cr_overview" target="_blank">**here**</a>.

-5. Click **General information** in left menu.
+5. Click **General information** in the left menu.
 6. Click the **VMware vSphere version** drop-down list.

     As of August 2024, VCF for Classic supports both VMware vSphere version 7.0u3 and 8.0u2.
 Use the <a href="https://www.vmware.com/docs/vmw-version-comparison" target="_blank">**VMware version comparison guide**</a> to learn about both.

 7. Select **vSphere 7.0u3**.

-    The **vSphere 7.0u3** version is selected because at this time VCF for Classic does not support VMware Virtual Storage Area Network (vSAN) on vSphere 8.0u2.
-If **vSphere 8.0u2** was chosen, the vSAN option would not be visible when specifying the storage type for the **Consolidated cluster**.
+    The **vSphere 7.0u3** version is selected because currently VCF for Classic does not support VMware Virtual Storage Area Network (vSAN) on vSphere 8.0u2.
+If **vSphere 8.0u2** is selected, the vSAN option is not be visible as a storage type for the **Consolidated cluster**.

 8. Click the **VMware vCenter Server version** drop-down list.